EPCCed/eidf-docs/docs/services/graphcore/training/L1_getting_started.md

 Graphcore provides prebuilt docker containers (full lists [here](https://hub.docker.com/u/graphcore)) which contain the required libraries (pytorch, tensorflow, poplar etc.) and can be used directly within the K8s to run on the Graphcore IPUs.

-There are two ways of running an IPU training job:

-1. a single `Worker` Pod
-1. multiple `Worker` Pods with a dedicated `Launcher` Pod

-In this tutorial we will cover the first scenario, which is suitable for training with a single IPU.
-The subsequent tutorial will cover the second scenario, which can be used for distrubed training jobs.
+In this tutorial we will cover running training with a single IPU.
+The subsequent tutorial will cover using multiple IPUs, which can be used for distrubed training jobs.

 ## Creating your first IPU job